atreyasha/git-hooks/README.md

 ## Usage :cyclone:

-1. Copy over the hooks and edit the `main` function(s) to customize callable functions and input parameters.
+1. Edit the `main` function(s) of the hooks to customize callable functions and input parameters.

 2. In order to initialize both hooks, copy the edited hooks to `./git/hooks/` and remove the `.sh` extension.
 For example: